D3vMob/mindful-taichi/README.md

   - [x] button double click issue
   - [x] some icon not rendering properly
   - [x] state keeps previous value after refresh
-  - [ ] H1 and H2 not rendering properly
+  - [x] H1 and H2 not rendering properly
   - [ ] preview for text alignment not working
 - [ ] fix breadcrumbs path for other pages
 - [ ] fix navigation on focused section
+- [ ] refresh after adding new channel
+- [ ] refresh on user data after update